charliecalvert/CloudNotes/Assignments/React/JestCreateReactApp.md

 We need a tool to capture and parse the output created by our React components.
 We test that output to see if it is valid.
 The tool that helps us do this is airbnb's Enzyme.

-To install it run these commands:
+If you have not done so already, install Enzyme with these commands:

     npm install --save-dev enzyme react-test-renderer enzyme-adapter-react-16

-While we are on a role, let's install Material UI as well:

-    npm i @material-ui/core @material-ui/icons

 ## Enzyme Test of Component Output